kona-13/JP-Vocab-GUI/README.md

-Tkinter application that pull vocabulary from vocab.csv.
+Tkinter application that pulls vocabulary from vocab.csv.

 By default it pulls in order - but this can be changed from the order button.